 When the wind is at your back, you go faster.
 You don’t realize it’s the wind that is pushing you; you think it’s you doing it.
 When the wind is in your face, you are constantly reminded of the challenge and you constantly have to push.

-There are women I meet at conferences and work who have had the wind in their face and pushed through anyway and built successful careers.
+I have met many women in my professional network who have had the wind in their face and pushed through anyway and built successful careers.
 They meet countless people along the way who think they are better suited for more people-oriented professions like sales.

 At a recent conference, a lady in technology was checking out a technology at a sales booth.
 The person at the booth immediately raised his voice to a less threatening and gentle voice and then remarked about how surprised he was to hear that she wasn’t in sales herself.